Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models

-From the property in \eqref{eq:KL}, we obtain the minimization of a forward KL divergence, which exhibits a mean-seeking behavior \citep{murphy2012machine}.
-Under this scenario, we sample observations \( \boldsymbol{\tilde{y}}_n \), for $n = 1,\dots,\tilde{N}$, from \( \tilde{f} \) and aim to maximize the probability assigned by \( g_{\boldsymbol{\gamma}} \) to these points.
-More specifically, when \( \tilde{f} \) assigns a high probability to certain regions, the summary \( g_{\boldsymbol{\gamma}} \) must also assign a high density to these regions.
-This ensures that \( g_{\boldsymbol{\gamma}} \) adequately captures all modes and high-probability regions of \( \tilde{f} \).
+Notably, from \eqref{eq:KL}, we obtain the minimization of the forward KL divergence, which exhibits a mean-seeking behavior \citep{murphy2012machine}.
+Under this property, when \( \tilde{f} \) assigns a high probability to certain regions, the summary \( g_{\boldsymbol{\gamma}}^k \) must also assign a high probability to these regions.
+This ensures that \( g_{\boldsymbol{\gamma}}^k \) adequately captures modes and high-density regions of \( \tilde{f} \).
 This property is particularly important for our method, as these regions often correspond to modes or groups in the data, potentially indicating distinct clusters.